XiaoChen1992/CPSCI-366/README.md

          3. Experiment and results
          4. Colution

-You need to attend your final presentation **on time**, otherwise, you will loose whole final project's credits.
+You need to attend your final presentation **on time**, otherwise, you get 0 as your final project score.

 4. **Participation**: If you have three unexcused absences.
-You will lose 5% of your final score.
-For example, if your final score is 90, but you missed three classes, then your final score is 85.5. **Four unexcused absences will fail you to this class.** Check section **Attendance and Late Policy** for more details.
+You will lose 5% of your final score. **Four unexcused absences will fail you to this class.
+Also I will report it to College.** Check section **Attendance and Late Policy** for more details.

 Your final score will be a weighted sum of all three parts.
 The final score will convert to a letter grade by following the table: